-In 2015, IEFs for many of the IPPU source categories have been compared with what other Annex I countries have reported using a tool developed by the UNFCCC.
+In 2015, IEFs for many of the IPPU source categories have been compared with what other Annex I countries have reported using a tool developed by the UNFCCC.1 institutions.
+Members of the secretariat are from expert agencies and institutes (Statistics Norway, NIBIO, Norwegian Environment Agency, and the Norwegian Agriculture Agency).
+The final report will be delivered in July 2019.

 A Technical committee on agricultural emission was established in Norway by the end of 2017.
 The aim is to enhance the knowledge about possible ways to improve the emission inventory in order to better reflect mitigation measures, and to compare the methodology used with methods in other similar countries.
-Members of the committee are from relevant ministries and other governmental institutions.
-Members of the secretariat are from expert agencies and institutes (Statistics Norway, NIBIO, Norwegian Environment Agency, and the Norwegian Agriculture Agency).
-The final report will be delivered in July 2019.
+Members of the committee are from relevant ministries and other governmental

-&lt;sup>1 http://unfccc.int/ghg\data/ghg\data\unfccc/items/4146.php
+1 http://unfccc.int/ghg_data/ghg_data_unfccc/items/4146.php